nordic-rse/nordic-rse.github.io/content/_index.md

 * provide a community and professional development network for RSEs (**in particular supporting career development**),
 * organizing events to bring RSEs and related people together, and
-* support those who want to bring RSE services and skills to their community (in other words, provide a RSE service).
+* supporting those who want to bring RSE services and skills to their community (in other words, provide a RSE service).

 We are a young organization and there is plenty of room to get